BattuhanA/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_04.md

 # 📘 Understanding Relative Uncertainty

 Relative uncertainty tells us how much the measured value might differ from the real value.

 A **5% uncertainty** means the actual speed could be **5% higher or lower** than the displayed speed.

-So the speed shown on the speedometer is not perfectly exact ⚠️
+So, the speed shown on the speedometer is not perfectly exact ⚠️

 ---